 Who We Are - Featuring our CIO, David Cagigal

 The State of Wisconsin has received an A- in the Center for Digital Government’s Digital States Surveyin 2016 and 2018, along with first place in the Adaptive Leadership category.
-Adaptive Leadership reflects our ability to align the state’s technology investment strategies with the top policy priorities of the Governor and Legislature.
+Adaptive Leadership reflects our ability to align the state’s technology investment strategies.
 It is truly a barometer of state agencies being able to work together toward common goals.
 In Wisconsin, we now view enterprise collaboration as our everyday way of doing business – it has guided our data center consolidation efforts, our recent enterprise resource planning (ERP) implementation, our cybersecurity strategies, and our e-government program, just to cite a few examples.
 I firmly believe in the potential of enterprise collaboration to keep us moving forward.

 Cybersecurity presents an even greater challenge for productive collaboration, but fortunately, we have colleagues in local government, utilities, and private-sector organizations who were willing to step up.
 Beginning in mid-2014, representatives from 16 critical infrastructure sector owners in the state (e.g., banking, energy, transportation, food and agriculture, water systems) began meeting to design a Cyber Disruption Response Strategy – a framework to help infrastructure owners and operators function in public/private partnerships to respond to cyber disruption events.